New York Times list of the Best Children’s Books 2021!

 It’s that time of year when all I really want to do is cuddle up on the couch under a cozy blanket and read wonderful stories with my kids.
-And I have to be honest, I know he loves repetition, but there are really only so many times I can read Chu’s Day in one sitting.
+And I have to be honest, I know they love repetition, but there are only so many times I can read “Little Blue Truck” in one sitting.

 So why not change things up a bit and either purchase or see if your library has any of the books listed below!